chrissschin/ruby_basics_exercises/reading_documentation_1/read_docs_1.md

 - Procs

 ## Symbol Syntax
-###### Using the ruby documentation, determine how you would write a Symbol that represents your name.
+###### Q: Using the ruby documentation, determine how you would write a Symbol that represents your name.
 We aren't looking for a String; we want a Symbol, which is one of ruby's datatypes.